cloudfoundry/log-cache/README.md

 Query Parameters:

+- **requester_id** is a string used to shard data across multiple clients.
+This string should be unique for each client reading from the group.
 - **start_time** is UNIX timestamp in nanoseconds.
 It defaults to the start of the cache (e.g. `date +%s`).
 Start time is inclusive. `[starttime..endtime)`
 - **end_time** is UNIX timestamp in nanoseconds.
 It defaults to current time of the